Indonesia - Sumba & Flores Photo Tour - full itinerary

 Labuan Bajo — Bali and departure

-Early this morning we have some free time to explore the town of Labuan Bajo, with its picturesque harbour views and vibrant markets.
-We then head to the airport for our flight to Bali, where you can wait to catch you connecting flight home.
+Early this morning we head to the airport for our flight to Bali, where you can wait to catch you connecting flight home.
 Alternatively, if you so wish, we can help you plan a few extra days in Bali, perhaps including a well-earned rest by the beach.